-What is the primary difference between Delta 8 THC and CBD?
+What is the Primary Difference Between Delta 8 THC and CBD?

-1. Delta 8 vs CBD: The Effects
+1. CBD vs Delta 8 for Anxiety: Their Effects

-Both CBD and Delta-8 interact in our body with what’s called our Endocannabinoid System (ECS).
+Both CBD and Delta 8 interact in our body with what’s called our Endocannabinoid System (ECS).

 Each different type of cannabinoid bonds with a certain receptor and activates a specific reaction throughout the body.

-When it comes to these specific “reactions” that are triggered, CBD and Delta-8 share a great deal of similar benefits and effects.
+When it comes to these specific “reactions” that are triggered, CBD and Delta 8 share a great deal of similar benefits and effects.

 Both Delta 8 and CBD have reported effects which may benefit: